 We completely avoided this difficulty by formulating the argument in a way that doesn’t involve probabilities.
 Instead, we began with the mystery of the constants.
 This great mystery is only based on the fact that the constants could theoretically have been different and that there’s no intrinsic reason why they must be these specific numbers.
 Notice that the mystery has nothing to do with probabilities.

 The mystery of the constants set the stage for appreciating the clue that solved the mystery - the discovery of fine tuning.
 This scientific discovery revealed that only numbers within a specific range would allow for a complex universe to exist.
 The fact that our constants are in this small range implies that the reason why they have their values is the purpose of bringing about our complex universe.
 This points directly to an intelligent fine tuner as the cause of the constants.
-Again, this whole line of reasoning doesn’t rely on probabilities at all, and therefore avoids the entire problem of defining a range and probability distribution for each constant.
+Again, this whole line of reasoning doesn’t rely on probabilities at all and therefore avoids the entire problem of defining a range and probability distribution for each constant.

 As a side point, the way we formulated the argument for an intelligent orderer from our universe’s unlikely initial conditions does involve probabilities.
-This is justified because the basis of the special initial conditions of our universe is entropy, a concept which is studied through well grounded rigorous probabilities.
+This is justified because the basis of the special initial conditions of our universe is entropy, a concept that is studied through well grounded rigorous probabilities.

 Varying Many Constants